 No matter how often you decide to wash your clothes, "going green" with your laundry habits can make a difference, according to the NPS.
 Avoiding scented detergents and dryer sheets, for example, can help cut back on hazardous chemical emissions, and can also lessen the risk of allergic skin reactions, according to Dr. Zampella.
 Similarly, cleaning your clothing in cold water, and washing and drying full loads at the appropriate water setting are simple ways to reduce your impact.
 Air-drying your clothes can also help, the NPS notes, and may also extend the life of certain fabrics.

-If you want to make your clothes last, but aren’t quite sold on the notion of opting out of washing them, the American Cleaning Institute (ACI) says that laundry tips vary.
-While you’ll want to toss your socks, underwear, tights, t-shirts, and tank tops into the wash after each wear, the ACI says that bras, pajamas, and jeans can be worn up to three times.
+If you want to make your clothes last, but aren’t quite sold on the notion of not washing them, the American Cleaning Institute (ACI) says that laundry tips vary.
+While you’ll want to toss your socks, underwear, tights, t-shirts, and tank tops into the wash after each wear, bras, pajamas, and jeans can be worn up to three times before going in the laundry, says the ACI.
 Dress clothes such as suits and blouses can be worn a few times before washing, and having your winter coat washed once or twice per season should do the trick, according to the institute.
 Following the laundry guides on your clothing labels can also help you figure out how best to care for different fabrics.